Travelling to Bergen and NHH

 OSLO to Bergen by rail

-The NSB (Norwegian Rail Network) operates a regular service four times daily between central Oslo and Bergen.
+The railway company Vy operates a regular service four times daily between central Oslo and Bergen.
 The journey takes 6.5-8 hours depending on which departure you choose.
 The train passes through picturesque mountain and fjord areas and arrives in Bergen city centre.

-Find timetables and prices, and purchase a ticket at NSB's website.
+Find timetables and prices, and purchase a ticket at Vy's website.

 Buses to NHH from the City Centre